junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Hands still holding Castiel's body so that he can look into angel's unfocused eyes, desperately wishing to reach inside, Dean weeps, "Listen to me, Cass.
 Listen very carefully.
 I don't deserve you, ok?
 I see that now, you're too good and bright and kind and loyal for me." his voice breaks but he forces himself to keep going, "I don't deserve any of it, and you don't deserve to die, to - to perish, because of an asshole like me.
 If I'm the reason why your entire existence is going to cease to exist, then delete me.
 Delete all the memory of me and everything that causes you pain if this is what you want.
 Just, just restore to the time when you are unharmed, in peace, happy.
 Complete.
 When you are still complete.
 Please, for once, do this one thing for yourself."

-Dean leans forward, gives the angel one more tight grip, murmurs something only he can hear by his ear, and waits for the warmth to linger and words to soak for a beat.
-Then he starts to disassemble the metal contraption.
+Dean leans forward, gives the angel one more tight grip, murmurs something only he can hear by his ear, and waits for the warmth to linger and words to sink for a beat.
+Then he starts to carefully disassemble the metal contraption.

 Putting the device aside, Dean sits back by Castiel's side, holding his hands, studying his face, and just waiting.
 Patiently, silently waiting.
 Like a reef by the shore waiting for a ship to sail back.